 A notice of intent to lien is a lot like a demand letter.
-It is a form document sent to certain parties on a construction project warning that if payment isn’t made to the claimant within a certain number of days, the claimant will file a mechanics lien.
+It is a document sent to certain parties on a construction project warning that if payment isn’t made, the claimant intends to file a mechanics lien.

 - North Dakota

 It is important to distinguish this brand of notice from the preliminary notice.